-E.coli O157 is rare but can cause infection which can sometimes lead to very serious illness in young children.
-For this reason we are taking public health action.
-Most people will however fully recover without any lasting damage.
+From the samples submitted to the lab, we have identified some cases of norovirus (which is usually a mild and short illness) but also have identified some cases of E.coli O157 infection.
+E.coli O157 is rare but can cause infection which can sometimes lead to very serious illness in young children and for this reason we are taking public health action.
+Please be reassured that most people will however fully recover without any lasting damage.
+We are working with the nursery and the East Lothian Environmental Health Department to investigate the situation.